Ricket/bedtimeban/README.md

 * ban scheduling ("ban me Sun-Thurs at 11pm")
 * custom ban durations
 * grace period to unban if the ban time was wrong (e.g. "ban me at 11am" "oh shoot I meant 11pm")

+Dev notes
+---

+* Make sure JAVA_HOME and PATH point to JDK 8, otherwise you may get weird red herring errors about unable to find mapping.
+* reobfJar is the main gradle target.